Juan Manuel Cornejo

 Type the name at the prompt and play.
 The frame stays in character.

-Type theme to cycle, or pick one by name.
+Six to choose from: blackvoid, crt, hydra, mr-pink, synthwave, and untitled.
+Type theme at the prompt to cycle, or pick one by name.

 Vite + vanilla TypeScript.
 SVG filter for the CRT barrel distortion.
 CSS scanlines and color tokens per theme.
 No frameworks.